Sitkus/image_search/README.md

 Main requirements were to use React and build Search input with which a user could fetch new photos using keywords, minor things like loading and error indicator included.

 There were many bonus (optional) things to choose from.
-I chose to complete this task using React, TypeScript, Material-UI (styles), Redux and JEST testing.
+I chose to complete this task using React, TypeScript, Material-UI (styles), Context and JEST testing.

 ## Available Scripts